mbennett1991/Week-3-Bootstrap-Portfolio/README.md

 # Week-3-Bootstrap-Portfolio#

 ### Description
 In this project, I have created a Bootstrap Portfolio.
 I recently have been learning more about Responsive design and Bootstrap through the course, as well as through doing multiple different tutorials.
-Here, is a variety of some of the things I have learned.
+I was inspired to do this assignment from my curiosity to learn more about how to build mobile-first, responsive websites.
+Here, you can find the links to the variety of some of the things I have learned.

 ---